AllTheMods/alltheguides/docs/atma/mobfarms.md

     For more information on the Apotheosis spawners, you can check the quest line or use JEI/EMI.*

 *   `Source Spawners` from **Ars Nouveau**: They can be used to farm a designated mob located in a `Containment Jar` under the spawner.
 Require Source.
 Cannot be upgraded like **Apotheosis** ones.
 Might be easy to use for farming specific mobs for which you do not have the spawn egg.
 *   **Enderman Farms:** Classic vanilla design, often built in the End dimension.
-Relies on attracting Endermen (e.g., with an Endermite) and dropping them to their death or a kill chamber. *(Specific ATMA build details will be covered later).*
+Relies on attracting Endermen (e.g., with an Endermite) and dropping them to their death or a kill chamber. *(Specific ATMA build details are covered in the L2 Mobfarm at the end of the guide).*

 ---